abogoyavlensky/abogoyavlensky.github.io/resources/data/articles/db-schema-for-budgeting-app-with-automigrate.md

 Today I would like to show a step-by-step process of creating a database schema of a simple app in Clojure using [Automigrate](https://github.com/abogoyavlensky/automigrate).
-Automigrate is a Clojure tool to efortlessly model and change database schema using EDN-structures and auto-generated migrations.
+Automigrate is a Clojure tool that allows efortlessly model and change database schema using EDN-structures and auto-generated migrations.

 Auto-generated migrations can also be useful when you prototyping database schema for an app.
 It's a lot faster to migrate database schema based on changes to the models.
 The best part is that with Automigrate you can completely focus on domain logic of the app.
-You always know how does database schema look like wihtout being connected to a database.
-In case when you wnat to try some different solutions, auto-generated migrations in backward directions would be either very useful.
+You always know how does database schema look like wihtout even being connected to a database.
+In case when you wnat to try some different solutions, auto-generated migrations in backward directions would be either very useful to revert some experimental changes.

 Currently Automigrate supports only PostgreSQL (*other databases are planned*) so in this article we will use this database.